2020: Aug 29-30, Sep 19-20, Oct 10-11 - Register today for all three weekends!

 Powder Horn is a training opportunity designed to expose scout leaders at all levels and older scouts to program possibilities and resources necessary to operate a successful High Adventure Program in their unit.

 The next Atlanta Area Council’s Powder Horn course will be conducted over three (2-day) weekends.
-The Atlanta Area Council will host its 7th Powder Horn Training Course in the Fall of 2019 split between all 3 council camps; Allatoona, Woodruff, and Bert Adams, each on a different weekend.
-Thereafter, the council will host a course annually each fall.
+The Atlanta Area Council will host its 8th Powder Horn Training Course in the Fall of 2020 split between all 3 council camps; Allatoona, Woodruff, and Bert Adams, each on a different weekend.

 - Provide a robust outdoor program using a variety of resources.